MTR Residency

 Finance, Insurance, Identification & Stipend

-You will also fill out a direct deposit form for your monthly stipend.
+• Fill out a direct deposit form for your monthly stipend.
 MTR requires direct deposit and does not cut individual checks for the stipend.
 You will need a checking account, and must attach a picture, pdf, or scan of a voided check OR a direct deposit authorization form from your bank during the eSign process.
-If your current bank does not have branches in Memphis and you want to open a new account now (online) for your time in Memphis, you may find the list of Memphis banks below useful.
+If your current bank does not have branches in Memphis and you want to open a new account now (online) for your time in Memphis, you may find the list of Memphis banks in the “More to Know” section below useful.

-MTR does not offer medical insurance.
+• MTR does not offer medical insurance.
 Residents must prove health insurance coverage.
 Many residents find it most affordable to stay on a family policy if possible (allowed until age 26).
 Another option for those without insurance is the ACA marketplace policies that are available at healthcare.gov.
-See below for helpful information on qualifying for for ACA marketplace insurance policies.

 Transcripts